Rajat-Dabade/Best-Coding-Question/README.md

 ![imge2](./RepoEssentials/img2.png)

-Let's me draw a square and circle through it.
+After drawing a square and circle through it, it will look like:

 ![imge3](./RepoEssentials/img4.png)

-As you can see now, the goal here is to calculate all the points inside the circle
+As you can see now, the goal here is to calculate all the points inside the circle and calculate all the points inside the square.

+>**Points inside the circle**

 ![img5](./RepoEssentials/img6.png)

-and calculate all the points inside the square.
+>**Points inside the square**

 ![img6](./RepoEssentials/img7.png)